seanchatmangpt/chatman-nano-stack/README.md

 ## 🏛️ Legacy Promise

 Three generations of engineering.
 One mission:
-**Build systems that outlast their creators.**
+**Build systems that outlast their creators with enterprise-grade security.**

-Every decision in CNS is made for performance, reproducibility, permanence, and reliability.
+Every decision in CNS is made for performance, reproducibility, permanence, reliability, and security.

 ---

-**CNS: Where TTL meets execution with enterprise-grade reliability.**
+**CNS: Where TTL meets execution with enterprise-grade reliability and comprehensive security validation.**